acdcjunior/acdcjunior.github.io/_posts/2016-10-22-test-private-method-weaken-visibility.md

 If you can't refactor or don't feel safe enough, ONLY then you can weaken the visibility and test it.
 (I suggest you annotate/document the class with Guava's [`@VisibleForTesting`](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/annotations/VisibleForTesting.html) so others know why that visibility is like that.)

-After the tests are there, you'll probably feel braver and then you should extract the class ("as usual").
-Resist the temptation to just let it be there... (the design has a problem, and it won't go away until someone makes it go away).
+After the tests are there, you'll probably feel braver and then you should extract the code to a new class (again, that's what I mean by "breaking" the original class).
+Resist the temptation to just let the code be there...
+(The design has a problem, and it won't go away until someone takes care of it.)

 If you don't have time, though, well, what can you do?
 At least you wrote the tests.
-Hopefully someone in the future (maybe yourself) will come to fix it.
+That's a step in the right direction.
+Hopefully someone in the future (maybe yourself) will come and fix it for good.

 ----